liberiom/CSC-131-Project/README.md

 2. The goal of the game is to find 2 pairs of the same number.
 3. You can only select between 1 to 4 for both the row and the column!

+# How to Run:
+Download a Zip/Clone the repository, then run either MemoryGame.jar or MemoryGame.exe